 The Open Food Network is a platform cooperative – a software platform running with cooperative principles.
 Our goal has always been that the community of food enterprises using the Open Food Network are co-owners, designers and creators of the platform.
 Here we explain how the global team selects and prioritises what we work on next.

-The OFN global team release updates to the OFN software weekly.
+The OFN global team release updates to the OFN software weekly through a process we call the Delivery Train.
 In these weekly updates we deploy all the work of the development team over the previous week.
 Sometimes the weeks work includes the finishing touches of a big feature that has been worked on for months, and we get to announce it to the whole community.
 Sometimes the work is mostly behind the scenes.
 We always try to include a mix of fixes that will bring visible improvements, alongside all the behind the scenes work.
 But, as you can see in the image, the Release is the last stage in the process.

 Let’s start this story from the beginning….

 Everyone in OFN holds a vision in which short, sustainable food supply networks will feed the world!
 Building this reality means listening to the folks on the ground and creating the features that you need to achieve it.
 However new features tend to make up just a portion of what we need to work on – there are always other things too.
 We might discover an error within the platform that we need to fix – a bug.
 Or perhaps the government comes up with new legislation around e-commerce – as happened recently with Secure Card Authentication (SCA).
 Then the phone companies release new phones and hackers find new security vulnerabilities.
 In tech everything moves fast and our platform has to keep up with all the other technology out there – this is maintenance.
 There is always loads to be done.
 So the next step is to prioritise what we’re going to work on and when.
 We call this process Product Curation.